-Gabriel Ibitoye started the initial three games in the 2017 Six Nations at U20 level and was England’s leading try-scorer, with five, in the subsequent World Rugby U20 Championship in Georgia.
+Gabriel Ibitoye started three games in the 2017 Six Nations at U20 level and was England’s leading try-scorer with five in the subsequent World Rugby U20 Championship in Georgia.

 He said: “I love the physicality of rugby and the adrenalin you get from playing the game is what appeals to me most.
 Representing England at Test level is something I hope to do.

 35 points - 7T

 2017 F, W, It World Championship – Sam, W, A, SA, NZ 2018 It, W, F, I

 55 points – 11T

 2015 Europe: P, It; SA Tour: SA ‘A’, SA(R) 2016 F, S, W, I, S, W SA Tour: F(R), SA 'A', SA

 Last updated: 23 May 2018